RingierIMU/candidate-challenge-mkt-cube/README.md

 ---
 ---

-## Please follow these Git practices:
+## PLEASE FOLLOW THESE GIT PRACTICES:
 1. Create a feature branch for each task and name the branch with the following pattern: "Ticket ID-Short-Description".
 So the first ticket's branch would be "FSDC0001-add-pagination-tests"
 1. Commit often, with meaningful commits
 1. Squash & Merge your feature branch directly into the main branch.
 But only merge when you have tested your ticket's work.
 If fixes are required after merging, do them as new branches with "Fix" as part of the name